 Internships are a wonderful opportunity for increasing your work experience and boosting your résumé.
-But, when you are balancing a full class schedule and a college social life, it can be hard to find time for a conventional internship.
+But, when you are balancing a full class schedule, it can be hard to find time for a conventional internship.
 Remote internships, on the other hand, allow you the freedom to work flexible hours from your dorm room while still gaining valuable experience.

 How to Land a Remote Internship

 You can find a remote internship in almost any field; you just need to do some research.
 Don't be afraid to reach out to companies as well.
 For example, if you are pursuing a law degree, you can contact local law firms and ask if you can write the monthly newsletter or maintain the company's blog.